Basic Photo Theory and Digital Workflow (1 of 4)

 Lens Aperture

-The ISO setting traditionally was how sensitive the film was in a film camera.
-You generally used 100 or lower ISO film for outside shots and higher sensitivity film 400/800 for inside or low light conditions.
-The lower the sensitivity of the film, the better and sharper the resolution of the final image.
+The ISO setting traditionally was how a film's sensitivity, in a film camera, was measured.
+You generally used 100 or lower ISO film for outside shots and higher sensitivity film 400/800 or higher for inside or low light conditions.
+The lower the sensitivity of the film, the better and sharper the resolution of the final image, due to the finer chemical structure of the film.
 The problem with more sensitive higher ISO films was that the higher value, the grainier the image appeared, so it would be quite common to see, for instance, grainy indoor concert shots.

-When digital came along, the new sensors were measured and the old ISO rating applied.
-Nowadays the base ISO setting for a digital SLR is typically 100 or 200 ISO, which if left at this lowest setting will produce the highest resolution images from the camera.
+When digital came along, the new sensors were measured for light sensitivity, and the old ISO rating applied.
+Nowadays the base ISO setting for a digital SLR is typically 100 or 200 ISO, which if left at this lowest setting will again produce the highest resolution images from the camera.

-Now that we've decided to leave the ISO setting at 100 (or 200) for the time being, the next choice we have to make is the 'Exposure Mode', ie how we want the camera to decide the balance between shutter speed and lens aperture to get the exposure right (it already knows the ISO sensitivity).
+Now that we've decided to leave the ISO setting at 100 (or 200) for the time being, the next choice we have to make is the 'Exposure Mode', ie how we want the camera to calculate the balance between shutter speed and lens aperture to get the correct exposure (it already knows the ISO sensitivity).

 P - Program Mode